abhiTronix/vidgear/docs/installation/pip_install.md

 **Installation is as simple as:**

-??? experiment "Installing vidgear with only selective dependencies"
+??? example "Installing vidgear with only selective dependencies"

     Starting with version `v0.2.2`, you can now run any VidGear API by installing only just specific dependencies required by the API in use(except for some Core dependencies).